Noeska/illegiblesemantics/projects/proj-2.md

 ![Black Metal](..\assets\img\projects\proj-2\black4.jpg)

 ## Pagan Black Metal
 Pagan Black Metal is one of many off-shoots of traditional "mainstream" Black Metal; but whereas it can be difficult to differentiate one subgenres of Black Metal from another, it is very easy to pick recognize a Pagan Black Metal logo.
-The one thing that sets them apart from all other subgenres is a high level of "on-the-noseness," with figurative, arty, romantic graphics accompanying the logo that spell out "pro-Pagan romanticism," stopping short of actually spelling out "This is a Pagan Black Metal" band.
+The one thing that sets them apart from all other subgenres is a high level of **"on-the-noseness,"** with **figurative, arty, romantic graphics** accompanying logos that spell out **"pro-Pagan romanticism,"** stopping short of actually spelling out "We put Paganism on a pedestal."
 ![Pagan Black Metal](..\assets\img\projects\proj-2\pagan.jpg)

 ## Folk Metal
+Closely related to the above is Folk Metal.
+Where they differ is that Pagan Black Metal still kinda has the cool factor of Black Metal, Folk Metal has little to no coolness at all, and this shows in the logos.
+They often take their inspiration from Black Metal aesthetics, with logos made of **lowercase blackletters** or some **Celtic type**, with only **some degree of symmetry** on both opposite ends of the logo if at all, and even then usually through silly **decorative curls** rather than through cool letter design.
 ![Folk Metal](..\assets\img\projects\proj-2\folk.jpg)

 # Crossover